avnishnp/Computer_Vision/Late_Fusion_EKF/readme.md

 # Waymo Open Dataset 3D Object Detection and Tracking

 ## Overview
 This repository implements 3D object detection and tracking using the Waymo Open Dataset.
-The system processes lidar point clouds and camera images to detect vehicles and track them across frames using Kalman filtering.
+The system processes lidar point clouds and camera images to detect vehicles and track them across frames using Kalman filtering and also generates 3d reconstruction into a globally consistent map of the environment

 ## Features
 - Point cloud processing from Waymo Open Dataset